rogervila/inertia-html/README.md

 **Inertia.js HTML Adapter** renders plain HTML files, including its script tags.

-This strategy **allows you to use any frontend library or framework** the same way you would do in traditional server rendered HTML views.
+This strategy **allows you to use any frontend library or framework or avoid JS completely**, the same way you would do in traditional server rendered HTML views.

-> Check the Examples section to see how to use popular frontend libraries like jQuery and Alpine.js
+> Check the Examples section to see how to use popular frontend libraries like jQuery and Alpine.js.

 ## Install

 > This section is based on [Laravel server-side](https://inertiajs.com/server-side-setup) adapter.

-First, install the adapter with **NPM or Yarn**
+First, install the adapter with **NPM or Yarn**.

 ```sh
 npm install @inertiajs/inertia inertia-html